 Our brain and hand don’t talk.

 When you draw a face or figure, anyone can tell if it is wrong.
 Well isn’t that interesting?
 You say you can’t draw but your eye knows when something is wrong.
-What is it that tells your eye/brain that something is wrong?
+What tells your eye/brain that something is wrong?
 Simply put, it is a gap between your eye/brain and your hand.
 Is it more than a gap?
 Is it a wall?
-If you have the reference of what you are drawing right in front of you, just copy it!
+If you have the reference of what you are drawing right in front of you, just copy it (I’m not saying trace it)!
 Right???
 What’s so hard about that??!!
 This is the challenge with faces and figures that I love.
-If you were to draw a landscape or a pot of flowers, no one knows if your proportions are wrong, and in fact they may like the abstract nature of your drawing.
+If you were to draw a landscape or a pot of flowers, no one knows if your proportions are wrong, and in fact the viewer may like the abstract nature of your drawing.
 But, if the face or figure is off, people will analyze it and tell you exactly what is wrong.
 Figure drawing can help an artist hone fundamental visual skills that are transferable to almost any medium.
-If you can draw a believable human figure you can draw anything..
+If you can draw a believable human figure you can draw anything.

-People first need to want to draw better.
-Second, take efforts to learn to draw better, and then do it over and over again.
+You first need to WANT to draw better.
+Second, take the efforts to learn to draw better, and then do it over and over again.

 Four stages of competence.

-To better explain this I learned about the four stages of competence or learning* which can easily be applied to art.
+To better explain this, I learned about the four stages of competence or learning* which can easily be applied to art.
 The first stage is Unconscious Incompetence, in which someone doesn’t know and doesn’t care that a knowledge gap exists.
 In art, this is when a child creates something without caring what it looks like.
 The second stage is Conscious Incompetence, when you begin to realize there is a skill gap.
 With drawing, this is when you know what you drew is not quite right and want to make it better.
 It is in this stage that active learning begins.
 Stage three is Conscious Competence.
-At this stage, you know how to use your new knowledge and skills with increasingly positive results but you must concentrate deeply and repeat often in order to hone the skills.
+At this stage, you know how to use your new knowledge and skills with increasingly positive results but you must concentrate deeply and repeat it often in order to hone the skills.
 With artwork, in stage three, you are at a point where you know what you are doing and how you are doing it.
 The fourth and final stage is Unconscious Competence, where you are on autopilot.
 You can perform the skill and apply the knowledge without having to consciously think about what you are doing, it has become second-nature to you.
 Using drawing as an example in this stage you are simply able to pick up a pencil and begin to sketch on paper what you see with proper proportion and perspective.
 Likewise using watercolors as an example you paint without paying the least bit of (conscious) attention to how much paint is on your brush or how wet the paper is.
 You are in the zone just like grandma making gravy, she can’t explain how she does it, she just does it!
 Some artists do not make the best art teachers because they are deep into stage four, Unconscious Competence.
-They have a hard time teaching new students how to do something because their skill and knowledge is so engrained and natural that as teachers they have difficulty bringing themselves back to stage three, Conscious Competence, to help students learn fundamentals and nuances of drawing or painting.
-Artists in stage four typically are those teachers who say, “well it just happens” or “you just know” when asked a question about proportion, perspective, or blending colors.
+They have a hard time teaching new students how to do something because their skill and knowledge is so ingrained and natural that as teachers they have difficulty bringing themselves back to stage three, Conscious Competence, to help students learn fundamentals and nuances of drawing or painting.
+Artists in stage four typically are those teachers when asked a question about proportion, perspective, or blending colors the will say, “well it just happens” or “you just know”..
 I think this is a reason really good artists don’t teach because they don’t want to drag their minds back into consciousness.

-*to learn more about the Four Stages of Competence visit https://en.wikipedia.org/wiki/Four_stages_of_competence (accessed June 15, 2019)
+*to learn more about the Four Stages of Competence visit Wikipedia.org/wiki/Four_stages_of_competence